 Supports research that employs systems biology or synthetic biology approaches to address compelling questions in molecular and cellular biology.
 Tool development to advance systems and synthetic biology is also supported.

-- Mechanistic modeling of all levels of gene regulatory control, signaling and metabolic networks and interactions among networks;
+- Mechanistic modeling of all levels of gene regulatory control, signaling and metabolic networks, and interactions among networks; and

-- Development of novel experimental, computational or mathematical tools to discover and explore fundamental molecular scale mechanisms; and
+- Development of novel experimental, computational, or mathematical tools to discover and explore fundamental molecular-scale mechanisms.

-Investigators considering submitting a proposal to the cluster are welcome to contact an SSB program officer before submission.
+Investigators considering submitting a proposal to the cluster are encouraged to contact a SSB Program Director before submission.